rfuehricht/typo3-recordmodules/Documentation/Index.md

 This extension makes it possible to configure backend modules for some type of records.
 Editors do not have to switch to module "List" and search for the correct sys folder to find the records.

+The generated backend modules can be shown/hidden for editors using the normal ACL settings in backend usergroup recods.

 ## Installation

 Install the extension via Composer: